G4brym/Wild-Exame/README.md

 Licença
 ================================================================================

-Wind Exame está licenciado sobre a Apache License, Version 2.0.
+Wild Exame está licenciado sobre a Apache License, Version 2.0.
 Para a licença completa veja o ficheiro LICENSE.